 In today’s world, most people act as if they believe that happiness will be a guaranteed result of success.
 But if that were true, everyone who got a promotion would be happier.

 Today’s BIG IDEA—Research shows that happiness is not the result of success—it is the fuel.
 Consciously or unconsciously, most of us have this backwards.

 What do many high-achievers do when they face challenges?
-They buckle down, work longer hours, shorten sleep, cut back on family time, skip exercise, crave unhealthy food, or cope with substances just to relax.
+They buckle down, work longer hours, shorten sleep, cut back on family time, skip exercise, postpone vacations, binge on unhealthy food, or cope with substances just to relax.

 Do any of those things sound like the recipe for high-performance?

 Do you ever bring your best self to your work or family when you are exhausted and unhappy?

 In the midst of the most stressful parts of our lives, we often cut off the very lifelines that would help us cope well and perform better.